buzzgreyday/pypergraph/docs/source/keyring/keyring.wallets.rst

 generated from a master/root seed.

 This wallet type **does not** automatically generate a new account/wallet.
 Instead, simple accounts (private key accounts) are imported into the wallet manually after creation.
+For each import a ``label`` and ``network`` is provided and the imported private key is added to the list of keyrings.

 **Parameters**